meinside/gmn/README.md

 ### Fetch URL Contents from the Prompt

-Set `replace_http_urls_in_prompt` to true, then it will try fetching contents from all urls in the given prompt.
+Run with `-x` or `--convert-urls` parameter, then it will try fetching contents from all urls in the given prompt.

 Supported content types are: